Pittsburgh-Based Pennsylvania Vision Foundation Named 2020 William Van Essen Award Recipient

 “As a pilot participant in the Foundation’s Benefit Program, Vision Resources of Central Pennsylvania (VROCP) has been able to further our mission by expanding clinic hours and increasing the number of clients we are able to serve,” said Cheryl Cuddy, Director of Community Relations of VROCP.
 “We are extremely proud and grateful to be a partner of the Foundation and equally grateful for the leaders who give their time and talents to make it possible.”

 “Since 2017, VisionCorps has had the benefit of partnering with the Foundation to help expand the scope of services available to Pennsylvanians in need,” said Chris Ament, Vice President of Rehabilitation & Education of VisionCorps.
-“Through this unique partnership, VisionCorps has been able to screen thousands of children for undetected vision loss, grant low-vision aides to individuals with vision loss and provide over 1,800 Benefit Forms to Pennsylvanians in need of routine eye exams and glasses.”
+“Through this unique partnership, VisionCorps has been able to screen thousands of children for undetected vision loss, grant low-vision aides to individuals with vision loss and provide over 1,800 Benefit Forms to Pennsylvanians in need of vision care exams and glasses.”

 The William Van Essen Award is instituted in memory of Dr. William Van Essen, who was a leader in both state and national optometric associations.
 Dr. Van Essen served as president of the Pennsylvania Optometric Association from 1920-1923 and practiced optometry in Pittsburgh for 55 years.
 He loved his profession and was instrumental in the licensing of the profession of optometry in Pennsylvania.